 Locked or Variable Rate Tuition Policies

-Incoming undergraduate students at Texas A&M University are offered a choice between a locked tuition price plan and a variable tuition rate, allowing students and their parents to plan and budget for college expenses.
+In-state residents enrolling in undergraduate study at Texas A&M University are offered a choice between a locked tuition rate plan and a variable tuition rate, allowing students and their parents to plan and budget for college expenses.
+Non-resident and International students are not eligible for a locked-rate tuition and will be assigned the variable rate.
 This fixed rate, which is a compounded four-year average based on the current Higher Education Price Index, will be locked in for 12 consecutive semesters or 4 years from the point of initial enrollment at a public or private institution.
 The variable rate will vary each year based on that year's Higher Education Price Index.

 - It is presumed that students will enroll in 30 hours a year for four years allowing completion of most degree plans.
 Some majors such as engineering and architecture are offered 1-2 additional semesters at the fixed rate.